 And then there is John Muir.
 Muir is probably best known for his advocacy of Yosemite and the nearby Hetch Hetchy Valley.
 Muir’s efforts to save Hetch Hetchy were ultimately unsuccessful, but Muir teamed up with influential Century Magazine editor Robert Underwood Johnson to recapture Yosemite from state park status to federal.
 On October 1, 1890 Yosemite National Park was created.
 Johnson also urged Muir to set up a new conservation group to advocate for the preservation of all of the Sierra Nevada mountain region, and in 1892 the Sierra Club was born.
 [More below the video]

 Those who have read my book on Nikola Tesla may recognize the names of Robert Underwood Johnson and John Muir for another reason.
 Johnson was a big publisher of Tesla’s articles in Century Magazine.
 Coincidentally, he also published the serialization of John Nicolay and John Hay’s Abraham Lincoln: A History prior to its release in book form.
 Muir was one of many famous guests that attended Johnson’s gala parties in his New York mansion, and became friends with another frequent guest – Nikola Tesla.

 Other articles connecting Abraham Lincoln and Nikola Tesla:

-David J. Kent is an avid Lincolnophile and the author of Tesla: The Wizard of Electricity.
-You can order a signed copy directly from me, download the ebook at barnesandnoble.com, and find hard copies exclusively at Barnes and Noble bookstores, as well as online at B&N.com and Amazon.com.
+David J. Kent is the author of Tesla: The Wizard of Electricity.
+You can order a signed copy directly from me, download the ebook at barnesandnoble.com, and find hard copies at Barnes and Noble bookstores, as well as online at B&N.com and Amazon.com.